Where Do You Go (La Bouche song): Critical reception

 AllMusic editor Leo Stanley highlighted the song in his review of No Mercy, stating that "they have enough hooks and beats to crossover to the charts and dancefloors."
-Larry Flick from Billboard wrote, "Look for this Latin male trio to continue Arista's winning streak of slam-dunking Euro-splashed dance ditties on pop radio."
+Larry Flick from Billboard magazine wrote, "Look for this Latin male trio to continue Arista's winning streak of slam-dunking Euro-splashed dance ditties on pop radio."
 He added, "This time, the beats are spiked with fluttering acoustic guitar riffs and making for a jam that will have punters revisiting their fave old hustle dance steps.
 Icing on the cake is an immediately contagious chorus and an irresistible a cappella breakdown midway through the song.
 Fun, fun, fun."
 Matt Stopera and Brian Galindo from BuzzFeed noted, "Spanish guitar + aggressive '90s dance-music beat = perfection."
 A reviewer from Chicago Sun-Times deemed it "bewitching".

 Bob Cannon from Entertainment Weekly said that "like any good dance track, its hook buries itself deep in your brain."
 He also complimented its "snazzy flamenco guitar licks and production touches".
 Dave Sholin from the Gavin Report commented, "This trio of experienced dancers/performers will find a warm reception from Top 40 programmers searching for fresh sounds to fill those pop/dance slots.
 The threesome hail from Miami and are currently breaking in Europe with this polished, uptempo production."
 Howard Cohen for The Miami Herald wrote, "The club song's sole distinction, aside from its fluttery flamenco guitar licks, is an insistently annoying chorus hook you can't shake."
-Also Diana Valois from The Morning Call stated that its guitar riff "still sounds irresistible".
-Alan Jones from Music Week said it "shuffles along in much the same style as Missing, with tasteful acoustic guitars and a nicely understated dance beat.
+Diana Valois from The Morning Call stated that its guitar riff "still sounds irresistible".
+Alan Jones from Music Week said it "shuffles along in much the same style as 'Missing', with tasteful acoustic guitars and a nicely understated dance beat.
 Tuneful, well sung and very likely a hit."

 Chart performance

 "Where Do You Go" was very successful on the charts all over the world, peaking at number-one on both the Canadian RPM Dance/Urban chart and the US Billboard Hot Dance Singles Sales chart.
 In Europe, it reached the top spot in Denmark, Ireland and Scotland.
-The single made it to the Top 10 also in Austria, Belgium (Wallonia), France, Germany, Hungary (number two), Italy, Lithuania, the Netherlands, Sweden, Switzerland and the UK, as well as on the Eurochart Hot 100, where it reached number four.
+The single made it to the top 10 also in Austria, Belgium (Wallonia), France, Germany, Hungary (number two), Italy, Lithuania, the Netherlands, Sweden, Switzerland and the UK, as well as on the Eurochart Hot 100, where it reached number four.
 In the UK, "Where Do You Go" peaked at number two in its fourth week at the UK Singles Chart, on 2 February 1997.
 It was held off reaching the top spot by LL Cool J's "Ain't Nobody" and spent two weeks at that position.
-Additionally, it was a Top 20 hit in Finland and a Top 30 hit in Iceland.
+Additionally, it was a top-20 hit in Finland and a top-30 hit in Iceland.
 Outside Europe, it reached number two in Australia, number five on both the Billboard Hot 100 and the Cash Box Top 100 in the US, and number 27 in New Zealand.
 The single earned a gold record in New Zealand and the US and a platinum record in Australia, Germany, and the UK.